vshtykhnov/comastore/README.md

 ## YOLO Usage

-1. Put your images in `images/` and matching YOLO labels in `labels/`.
+1. Put your images in `yolo/images/` and matching YOLO labels in `yolo/labels/`.
 2. Create the dataset structure:
    ```bash
    python yolo/pipeline.py prepare
    ```
+   The dataset will be stored in `yolo/dataset/`.
 3. Train the model:
    ```bash
    python yolo/pipeline.py train --model yolov8n.pt --epochs 50